-Our 2019-20 year-to-date performance of 1.93 is meeting our target of 2.25.
-The new LTD Claims rate decreased slightly over the course of 2019.
+Our 2019 performance of 1.98 is meeting our target of 2.25.
+The new LTD Claims rate decreased over the course of 2019.
 The Workplace Health Absence and Disability Management Team continues to close more claims that are being opened, resulting in a decrease of the total LTD claim volume.